arun59ay/inzilo-task-2/README.md

   4. you can add row, delete row, update row, in pricing table.

-  5. also you can sort the row by alphabetically, low to high, and high to low with the click table header.
+  5. also you can sort the column by alphabetically, low to high, and high to low with the click table header.